5 common misconceptions CFOs have when discussing FX

 The best part about this is that an FX advisory firm will make money whilst saving you money.
 A CFO can get expert advice for no extra cost.

 “I send USD to my manufacturer...”

-Now, this doesn't need to be currency-specific, but USD has strengthened over 25% in the past 2 years against a variety of currencies.
-This means the purchasing power should be 25% stronger in certain countries.
+Now, this doesn't need to be currency-specific, but USD has strengthened over 20% in the past year against a variety of currencies (except for the BRL, which was over 40%!).
+This means the purchasing power should be 20% stronger in certain countries.
 Paying in USD stops firms from taking advantage of these moves.
 Certain suppliers are willing to offer discounts to their clients if they pay in their local currency.
 We always suggest getting quoted for the service, product or asset in both USD and the local currency.
 This will ensure you are able to take advantage of any favorable weaknesses in the currency you are buying.
 To be a truly global business a CFO needs to be aware of its local currency value.

 “I tell my overseas clients to pay me in USD...”

 Any company that is trying to attract overseas clients needs to be as accessible as possible.
 Some clients will insist they are paid in local currency (for the same reasons above), if your company can’t, a local competitor can.